Published: July 29, 2020

 Then, Add step > Create a form.
 This form should have three fields: Task title, Task description, and a Task Author.
-Use the builder's variables to pass information from one step to another.
-In the Task Author field click on the variable to change the display option to
+While Title and Description are text fields, Task Author needs "Select a person" as the question type.

 Add the app’s step to the workflow.
 Use the Steps from Apps tab to find your step, Copy Review Request, as you configured it in your app.
 When you add your step to the workflow, this is the first time a